 1. Undertake 'in reach' triage assessments for patients on the acute Wards at Newham Hospital to ensure rapid discharge.
 Undertake generic IDH clinical assessment and coordination tasks and functions.

-3. Liaise with the Discharge Coordinator Team in NUHT and other system partners, discharge hubs to identify and facilitate the discharge of patients from the acute hospital setting to community services.
+3. Liaise with the Discharge Coordinator Team in NUHT and other system partners to identify and facilitate the discharge of patients from the acute hospital setting to community services.

 Main duties of the job

-1. Maintain clinical direction and leadership coordinating a team of clinical staff for the continuous and consistent provision of high-quality patient care in acute and in the community.
+To maintain clinical direction and leadership; coordinating a team of clinical staff for the continuous and consistent provision of high-quality patient care in acute and in the community.

-2. Proactively maintain safeguarding knowledge and ensure risk assessment, coordinate, review, case manage and facilitate discharges into community services as part of the integrated discharge hub.
+To proactively maintain safeguarding knowledge and ensure risk assessment, co-ordinate, review, case manage and facilitate discharges into community services as part of the integrated discharge hub.

-5. Act as a role model in the practice area, encouraging staff in teaching, supervision, facilitating and assessing, creating and sustaining a supportive/teaching/learning environment for the practice setting.
+Act as a role model in the practice area, encouraging staff in teaching, supervision, facilitating and assessing, and create and sustain a supportive/teaching/learning environment for the practice setting.

-6. Be responsible for the maintenance and accurate recording of patient information in the documentation systems and ensure the effective dissemination of patient information throughout the multi-disciplinary team.
+Be responsible for the maintenance and accurate recording of patient information in the documentation systems and to ensure the effective dissemination of patient information throughout the multi-disciplinary team.

 About us